 Several experimental methods have been used to measure NLDs.
 The Oslo method~\cite{Schiller2000,Guttormsen2005,Larsen2011} has been used to measure the NLDs of nuclei across a broad region of the nuclear chart at excitation energies below their neutron separation energies $S_n$.
 In particular, the Oslo method has been used to measure NLDs in several actinides~\cite{Guttormsen2013,Tornyi2014,Laplace2016,Zeiser2019}.

-Actinides can fission and the deformation dependence of their NLDs is an important input to nuclear fission calculations~\cite{Mazurek2011,Ward2017}.
+Actinides can fission and the deformation dependence of their NLDs is an important input to models of nuclear fission~\cite{Mazurek2011,Ward2017}.
 Additionally, the quadrupole deformation of $^{238}$U, the largest nucleus collided at the Relativistic Heavy Ion Collider, can impact observables like the transverse momentum distributions of particles detected in relativistic heavy ion collisions~\cite{Adamczyk2015,Giacalone2020,Jia2022,Magdy2023}.

-In this Letter we present the first applications of the SMMC method to actinides.
-The larger model space and need to calculate observables at very large inverse temperatures $\beta = 1/T$ (in order to cool the nucleus to its ground state) present additional technical challenges compared to previous applications of SMMC.
+In this work we present the first applications of the SMMC method to actinides.
+The larger model space and necessity to calculate observables at very large inverse temperatures $\beta = 1/T$ (in order to cool the nucleus to its ground state) present additional technical challenges compared with previous applications of SMMC in lanthanide nuclei.
 The calculated NLDs are found to be in similarly good agreement with experiment as has been seen in the lighter lanthanides.
 This work constitutes the first step towards studying statistical properties of actinides that are much beyond the reach of conventional large-scale shell-model calculations.

-The SMMC method is based on the canonical ensemble of a nucleus at finite temperature $T$.
-The Gibbs operator $e^{-\beta \hat{H}}$ (where $\beta=1/T$) is transformed by the Hubbard-Stratonovich (HS) transformation~\cite{Stratonovich1957,Hubbard1959} into a functional integral of one-body propagators $\hat{U}_{\sigma}$ that describe non-interacting nucleons in a set of external, imaginary-time-dependent fields $\sigma(\tau)$ with $0 \le \tau < \beta$
+\ssec{Shell-model Monte Carlo} The SMMC method is based on the canonical ensemble describing a nucleus at finite temperature $T$.
+The Gibbs operator $e^{-\beta \hat{H}}$ (where $\beta=1/T$) is transformed by the Hubbard-Stratonovich (HS) transformation~\cite{Stratonovich1957,Hubbard1959} into a functional integral of one-body propagators $\hat{U}_{\sigma}$ that describe non-interacting nucleons in a set of external, imaginary-time-dependent fields $\sigma(\tau)$ with $0 \le \tau \le \beta$

 where $G_{\sigma}$ is a Gaussian weight and $D[\sigma]$ is the integral measure.